|17 Mar 2021||Review|

 This provisional duty entered into force on the day following the publication of the resolution in the Official Journal of the European Union (L 244), i.e. on September 20th, 2015, and will apply for a period of six months.

 On 19 March 2016, the European Commission imposed a definitive anti-dumping duty on imports of above product from India (Commission Implementing Regulation (EU) No 2016/388).
 The amount of duty is 14.1% of the net free-at-Union-frontier price with the exception of Electrosteel Castings Ltd. whose exports are not subject to duties.

 On 12 August 2016, the European Commission amended the above definitive duty.
 The duty is amended to 19% of the net free-at-Union-frontier price with the exception of Electrosteel Castings Ltd. whose exports are subject to 4.1%.
-The amendment came into force the 13 August 2016, however changes are applied retroactively as from 19 March 2016
+The amendment came into force the 13 August 2016, however, the amendment applies retroactively from 19 March 2016

 ⚑ Please report this page in case you detect an inaccuracy in its content.